alainwolf/roll.urown.net/server/server-tls.rst

     :end-before: [ req_distinguished_name ]

-The identity information included in certificats, cut to the minimum actually used is one line only.
+The identity information included in certificates, cut to the minimum actually used is one line only.

 .. literalinclude:: config-files/openssl-server.cnf